sheldonucr/ee260_lab/lab0/README.md

 `ssh -Y tkim@storm.engr.ucr.edu`

 If you have any question, then you can post your question at issue section in this github.

+## Check Synopsys Galaxy Custom Designer

+We already preconfigured every IC design environment, so you don't need to set any environment.
+You can check toolchain is correctly working.

+`cdesigner&`